Fu Zhensong: Military career

 In 1937 the Second Sino-Japanese War broke out and the Provincial Martial Arts Academy and the Chin Woo Athletic Association schools were closed down.
 Fu moved his family further into the countryside for safety, and traveled around the south teaching the Chinese army troops.
 After the war ended in 1945, Fu began to teach in various schools in Guangzhou.
 He devoted his life to developing the Fu Style Wudangquan.

 In 1953, martial arts exhibitions were held in Canton Cultural Park.
 Thousands of people packed the park, and crowds of people blocked all entrances.
-Fu Chen Sung demonstrated the dragon form.
+Fu Zhensong demonstrated the dragon form.
 After his first demonstration, the cheering crowd called for encores, and Fu returned to perform the form, faster and faster.
 Of this event, a local newspaper said afterwards “words could not describe the speed with which he moved."
 This exertion overcame him, and later that night Fu died at the local hospital.
 He believed in constant innovation and continual improvement.
 The forms he developed express this, incorporating the most useful and practical principles of other styles, and progress from simple to advanced.

 Lineage

 Baguazhang

-Dong Haichuan developed pa kua after learning circle walking from the Complete Reality Taoist school.
-Fu spent 8 years learning pa kua from Jia Feng Meng, then 3 years in Beijing learning from Yin Fu's top student Ma Gui, and from Cheng Tinghua at the same time.
-All were first generation students of Grandmaster Dong Hai Chuan.
+Dong Haichuan developed baguazhang after learning circle walking from the Quanzhen School of Taoism.
+Fu spent 8 years learning baguazhang from Jia Fengmeng, then 3 years in Beijing learning from Yin Fu's top student Ma Gui, and from Cheng Tinghua at the same time.
+All were first generation students of Grandmaster Dong Haichuan.

-Wudang Sword

-Fu may have studied sword under Sung Wei-I, and definitely learned from Li Jinglin.
-Fu taught Sun Lu-t'ang the sword in Nanjing, and in exchange Sun taught him Xingyiquan.

-Taijiquan
+Tai chi

-Fu learned Chen-style t'ai chi ch'uan as a youth, while simultaneously learning baguazhang.
-He later learned Sun-style t'ai chi ch'uan from Sun Lu-t'ang and Yang-style t'ai chi ch'uan from Yang Chengfu.
+Fu learned Chen-style tai chi as a youth, while simultaneously learning baguazhang.
+He later learned Sun-style tai chi from Sun Lutang and Yang-style tai chi from Yang Chengfu.
 From all these styles he synthesized his own form, and balanced left and right.

-Xingyiquan

-Fu learned Xingyiquan from Sun Lu-t'ang in exchange for having taught him the sword in Nanjing.